How to make a Cinna-Mocha Latte at Home

 • 2-3 Shots of espresso or 1 cup of very strong coffee

-• 3-4 Tbsp. of half and half or the milk of your choice.
+• 3-4 Tbsp. of light cream, half & half or the milk or non dairy of your choice.
 (If this isn’t light enough for you add a few more Tbsp.)

 • 1-2 Tbsp.
 Sugar or maple syrup